SDR Metrics That Will Make Your Team Successful

 • Nature of the target industry

-When looking at our rate of sales appointments completed successfully, the standard that we measure our reps against is one appointment scheduled for every 100 dials to made.
+When looking at our rate of sales appointments completed successfully, the standard that we measure our reps against is one appointment scheduled for every 100 dials made.

 Lead quality